ruby-numo/numo-gnuplot/README.md

-Although there are many [other Gnuplot interface libraries for Ruby](https://github.com/masa16/numo-gnuplot#related-work), they do not have such simple interface that the plot of x-y data is obtained by just typing as:
+Although there are many [other Gnuplot interface libraries for Ruby](https://github.com/masa16/numo-gnuplot#related-work), they do not have such simple interface that the plot of x-y data is obtained by just typing:

     plot x,y